Connect to End COVID-19 Toolkits

 COVID-19 Vaccination Through the Social Work Lens: Myths and Facts

 As part of the NASW 2021 Virtual Forum: Reimagining Social Work In Health, a complimentary webinar, COVID-19 Vaccination through a Social Work Lens: Myths and Facts, was offered.
-The complimentary webinar and CEUs are available for self-study.
+The complimentary webinar and CEUs were available for self-study through August 31, 2024.

-Millions of people are becoming partially or fully vaccinated each day.
-However, there are many others who have not gotten vaccinated, despite the demonstrated safety of the vaccines and their high degree of effectiveness in preventing severe illness and death.
-At this webinar, learn more about the vaccines, including myths and facts, and special considerations for social workers.
+Millions of people continue to receive COVID-19 vaccinations.
+However, there are many others who have not been vaccinated, despite the demonstrated safety of the vaccines and their high degree of effectiveness in preventing severe illness and death.
+At this webinar, participants learned more about the vaccines, including myths and facts, and special considerations for social workers.

 Webinar materials include: